peepsquest/tutorials/src/grapefruit-uml.md

 Sprite | Visual entity whose appearance is provided from a `Texture`.
 TileLayer | Is the terrain made of orthogonal or isometric tiles.
 TiledMap | Compares of one or more `Layer` objects.
-TiledObjectGroup | A type of `Layer` representing entites like players, enemie, neutrals...
+TiledObjectGroup | A `Layer` comprised of one or more `Sprite` entities like players, enemies, neutrals...

 ```uml
 class "gf.assetCache" << (S, #FF7700) >>